Becoming A Top Remote Developer (Part 3): Be Communicative.

 - 27 Nov • 2018

 The main challenge of being a remote developer can be summarized in one word: “Communication”.
-In the third part of our “Becoming a top remote developer” series we will be sharing our thoughts on how to overcome this challenge.
-At Blue Coding we’ve identified bad communication as the main reason why perfectly competent developers fail at remote jobs.
+In the third part of our “Becoming a top remote developer” series, we will be sharing our thoughts on how to overcome this challenge.
+We’ve identified bad communication as the main reason why perfectly competent developers fail at remote jobs.
 Communication doesn’t come naturally to everyone and remote work requires special efforts to be made if we want to be top performers.
 Let’s explore some of the things we like to do to ensure we are communicating effectively.

 The challenge with remote communication

-There are a few tools that we’ve found that can be used to return that bassline to your song and let the reader know how you feel.
+Here are a few techniques to help return the bassline to your song.
 Let’s talk about them.

 Meet your team